mariochavez/mariochavez/src/_posts/2024-11-28-nobuild-with-rails-and-importmap.md

         "url": "https://mariochavez.io/logo.png"
       }
     },
-    "articleBody": "The latest versions of Ruby on Rails have focused on simplicity across different aspects of the framework, accompanied by the promise to return to the "one-man framework" (where a single developer can effectively build and maintain an entire application). .", "keywords": [
+    "articleBody": "The latest versions of Ruby on Rails have focused on simplicity across different aspects of the framework, accompanied by the promise to return to the 'one-man framework' (where a single developer can effectively build and maintain an entire application). .", "keywords": [
       "Ruby on Rails",
       "Importmap",